Part 2: Developing Software Requirements, A Case Study

 - Scope creep.
 This happens on all projects.
 Naturally we built contingency buffers in for this, which provided some leeway for scope increases within budget.
 On this particular project, a lot of the scope creep came from local compliance teams, particularly in countries with more onerous requirements e.g. the UK and Canada.
 Since these requirements were often handed to us in the form of solutions — which frequently conflicted with what had been implemented to satisfy patients or doctors — we first spent time identifying the underlying requirements, then worked out how to satisfy them in a way that was consistent with other user requirements.
 Sometimes this was possible, other times it was not, and compliance won the day.

 Though much of what you read online about requirements development suggests approaches are polarised between Analysis paralysis and Iteration worship – and most people are aligned to the latter – there are intermediate approaches that can yield real benefits quickly.

 For my money, the most material benefits of an intermediate approach like the one described here are improved velocity, cash burn and team morale as a result of improved decision making due to better context.
 From personal experience, I have watched our team’s velocity improve by ~40% as a result of spending time thinking about and defining requirements properly.

-This objective measure comes with some caveats - it is calculated crudely by measuring the difference between average story points completed per sprint for a defined period pre and post introduction of more robust requirements development, and it fails to control for other confounding variables (e.g. personnel changes).
+This "objective" measure comes with some caveats - it it is calculated crudely by measuring the difference between average story points completed per sprint for a defined period pre and post introduction of better requirements development, and it fails to control for other confounding variables (e.g. personnel changes).

-But directionally it’s interesting, and the fact it was also accompanied by a dramatic improvement in subjective measures - team morale and satisfaction with progress made during a sprint - provides some additional evidence.
+But directionally it’s interesting, and the fact it was also accompanied by a dramatic improvement in subjective measures - team morale and satisfaction with progress made during sprints - provides some additional evidence.